veda-consulting-company/uk.co.vedaconsulting.mosaico/README.md

 - Video - https://vimeo.com/156633077

 ### How to Install
 1. Have imageMagick installed in your environment.
+Mainly as php module.
 2. Download extension from https://github.com/veda-consulting/uk.co.vedaconsulting.mosaico/releases/latest.
 3. Unzip / untar the package and place it in your configured extensions directory.
 4. Make sure to keep the directory name as "uk.co.vedaconsulting.mosaico" (for e.g not like - uk.co.vedaconsulting.mosaico-1.0-alphaX) to avoid any icon / image loading issues.